salesforce/lwc-rfcs/text/0115-mixed-shadow-mode.md

 ### Composition

-In terms of composition, a synthetic mode component can contain a native mode component, but the inverse is not allowed.
-This invariant makes things easier to reason about, and many existing components rely on workarounds in synthetic mode that are not possible to support in native mode.
+In terms of composition, the transitive nature of this feature implies that synthetic mode components can contain native mode components, but the inverse is not possible.
+This invariant makes things easier to reason about and allows us to completely remove polyfilled behavior from DOM APIs being used.
-Examples of these observable differences are further discussed below.

 There is also a technical reason for this invariant--slot elements introduced by components operating in synthetic mode will end up being "owned" by a native mode ancestor, resulting in unintended consequences when distributing slotted content.

-As this invariant cannot be asserted during compile-time, the engine will assert it during runtime.
+There is no need to assert this invariant during runtime, as it is built into the design.

 ### Testing